Deploy360/state-of-dnssec-deployment/SoDD2016-outline.md

 The point here is to paint a picture of where we are at right now to the best of our understanding.

+### Algorithms, key sizes, etc.

+Info about the algorithms used in signing, key sizes, etc.  Data sources:

+* Ed Lewis' presentations and research?

 ## State of DANE Deployment

 Discussion and charts about DANE deployment.
 Potential topics include: